austvn24/Static-Code/README.md

 # Static-Code
 Devops Challenge
-This code is for static project served via NGINIX
+This code is for severing a static website using Cloudformation, Ansible, and NGINIX